 Vegetation types within the Shire vary according to soil, slope and aspect.
 Some of the vegetation is unique to the Darling Scarp and includes open woodlands of wandoo, marri, jarrah and yarri, sheoak, banksias and flooded gum in localized areas.
 There are also a great variety of specialised understorey shrubs and groundcovers.
 The Darling Range contains some rare and endangered plant species.
 As a result of this, important areas of vegetation are included in State, regional and local parks and reserves within the Shire of Mundaring.

-A great resource for identifying local flora in the Shire is the Darlington & Surrounds Local Flora and Bushland Booklet (2013).
+A great resource for identifying local flora in the Shire is the Darlington and Surrounds Local Flora and Bushland book (available from libraries or the Administration Centre).
 Native Grasses are also an important part of vegetation ecology and can be identified using both the Wetlands Grasses Poster and the Common Native Grasses Poster.